-Countless people who have read my older books, Pagan Christianity (released January 2008) and Reimagining Church (released August 2008), write to this ministry and ask, “I live in [city], where can I find an organic church?”
+Countless people who have read my older books, Pagan Christianity (released January 2008) and Reimagining Church (released August 2008), still write to this ministry and ask, “I live in [city], where can I find an organic church?”

 I’ve said it many times before, but in case you’re new to the blog or haven’t read my FAQ page yet, I’m going to repeat it.

-Why do I say to stop looking for an organic expression of the church?
+Why do I say to stop looking?

 Yes, you’ll probably find dozens of “home” groups.
 But it’s rare to find a group that meets in a home — even if it calls itself “organic” — that’s not a glorified Bible study or a “small-is-beautiful” version of an institutional church.